 |Monument to People's Heroes|

-West of the Square is the Great Hall of the People.
+West of Tiananmen Square is the Great Hall of the People.
 This building, erected in 1959, is the site of the China National People's Congress meetings and provides an impressive site for other political and diplomatic activities.Twelve marble posts are infront of the Hall which has three parts--the Central Hall, the Great Auditorium and a Banqueting Hall.The floor of the Central Hall is paved with marble and crystal lamps hang from the ceiling.
 The Great Auditorium behind the Central Hall seats 10,000.
 The Banqueting Hall is a huge hall with 5,000 seats.

-Memorial Hall of Chairman Mao is at the south side of the Square.
+Memorial Hall of Chairman Mao is at the south side of Tiananmen Square.
 This Hall is divided into three halls and our dear Chairman Mao's body lies in a crystal coffin in one of the halls surrounded by fresh bouquets of various famous flowers and grasses.

 |National Museum of China|

-Five Star Red Flag-the Chinese national flag, flies high in the sky above the Square.
+Five Star Red Flag-the Chinese national flag, flies high in the sky above Tiananmen Square.
 To see the guard of honor raise the Flag is a must for the tourist visiting Beijing City.
 You have to get up very early and arrive at the Square before sunrise.
 Only by doing so can you see the ceremony clearly as there are crowds of people attending the ceremony every day.
 The reviewing stands flanking Tiananmen Tower on the west and east sides were opened up free on the first day of 2012 to the public to watch the flag rising ceremony.
 It is now available to group reservations for the opening day on the first day of each month.

-Click for more details on 2015 Timetable for Flag-Raising Ceremony: January - June July - December
+Click for more details on 2019 Timetable for Flag-Raising Ceremony: January - June July - December

 Tiananmen Square FAQs